bloodywoof-mike/Whitepaper/product-stack/fight-token.md

 ## What it is

-$FIGHT is the Solana-based IP token that powers entries, staking, community membership, governance, and transaction fees across Fight experiences.
-It is the common medium that unifies identity-driven access, reputation-driven status, and the utilities fans care about—prediction markets, fighter communities, Prize$Fight bounties, and FightGear commerce.
-Governance rights allow token holders to shape programs, budgets, and integrations as the ecosystem decentralizes.
+$FIGHT is the Solana-based access token that enables dual access across the Fight ecosystem: **projects burn $FIGHT to access the authenticated Fight.ID community**, and **fans hold $FIGHT to access premium experiences, governance rights, and platform features**.
+It unifies identity-driven access, reputation-driven status, and the utilities both partners and fans care about—partner distribution campaigns, governance participation, fighter communities, prediction markets, Prize$Fight bounties, and FightGear commerce.

 ## Why it matters